|P.O. Box 208042, Clinic Building-30

 Yale Neuroradiology encompasses all diagnostic and therapeutic examinations performed on the head and neck, central and peripheral nervous systems.
 These services include CT, MR, angiography, neurointerventional procedures, and other special procedures, such as myelograms, spine biopsies and interventions.
 It is an ACGME approved subspecialty of radiology.

-The neuroradiology section at Yale University School of Medicine consists of six full-time diagnostic neuroradiologists, one full-time and one part-time interventional neuroradiologist.
+The neuroradiology section at Yale University School of Medicine consists of 12 diagnostic neuroradiologists and 3 interventional neuroradiologist.
 Each year, we perform approximately 10,000 CT exams, 12,000 MRI exams, and 300 angiographic procedures.
 In addition, functional MR, diffusion and perfusion MR, and MR spectroscopy are incorporated into clinical practice.

 Specialties and Collaborations